 David Evans, State Rep. 154th District

-Wrapping up for now, it is my ongoing honor to serve as your representative and to speak for your commonsense values.
-If you would like to schedule a specific time to meet locally or at the Capitol, please call my office at 573-751-1455, or email my office at firstname.lastname@example.org.
+Again, thank you for the ongoing honor serving as your representative and speaking for your commonsense values.
+If you would like to schedule a specific time to meet locally or at the Capitol, please call Becky at my office at 573-751-1455, or email my office at email@example.com.